 These are fascinating research results, and they invite us to speculate on where they might lead.

-More to the point, what if these results in mice prove also to be true for human beings, as has been the case with a lot of other medical research?
+More to the point, what if these results in mice prove also to be true for human beings?
+After all, that has been the case with a lot of other medical research.

 Then we would conclude the following:

 - Men who eat a lot of junk food are significantly increasing their risk of getting heart disease and diabetes.
 And since many health conditions are impaired by inflammation, they may be subject to other ailments as well.